Mohannadcse/LMCAS_LLVM_Debloating_Passes/README.md

 The following steps use `LLVM 6.0`.
 You can build your own LLVM pass or download a precompiled version

-- clone the repo
+1- clone the repo

-- `mkdir build_debloat && cd build_debloat`
+2- `mkdir build_debloat && cd build_debloat`

-- Run CMake with the path to the LLVM source
+3- Run CMake with the path to the LLVM source:

 	cmake -DLLVM_DIR=<path-to-llvm>/lib/cmake/llvm \
 			../LLVM_Debloating_Passes

-- `make`
+4- `make`

 Usage:
 ======